Critical phenomenon inside asymptotically flat black holes with spontaneous scalarization

-Suppose that there is an inner horizon $z_I$ inside the event horizon $z_H$ for a scalarized black hole.
+Suppose that there is an inner horizon $z_I$ inside the event horizon $z_H$ for a scalarised black hole.
 The function $f(z)$ is vanishing at both horizons and is negative between the two horizons.
 The integral of the equation of motion for $\psi$ implies that

 Under~\eqref{NoHorizonCondition}, the integrand in the second line is non-positive over the range of integration.
-Therefore, the scalar field necessarily removes the inner horizon, and thus the scalarized black hole ends at a spacelike singularity as $z\rightarrow\infty$.
-We highlight that in order to trigger a spontaneous scalarization, the coupling should satisfy the condition~\eqref{NoHorizonCondition} for some range of $z$ outside the black hole~\cite{Astefanesei:2019pfq}.
+Therefore, the scalar field necessarily removes the inner horizon, and thus the scalarised black hole ends at a spacelike singularity as $z\rightarrow\infty$.
+This finding demonstrates that the Cauchy horizon instability inherent to strong cosmic censorship extends to scalarized branches, thus restoring predictability for a more extensive family of charged black hole interiors.
+We highlight that in order to trigger a spontaneous scalarisation, the coupling should satisfy the condition~\eqref{NoHorizonCondition} for some range of $z$ outside the black hole~\cite{Astefanesei:2019pfq}.
 In practice, the condition~\eqref{NoHorizonCondition} applies to a wide class of coupling functions commonly used in EMS models.
+Note that the conserved charge method~\cite{Cai:2020wrp} for removing the inner horizon does not apply to our system.